 Esther and the psychopathy prototype

-Now let’s examine the psychopathy prototype as described by the PCL-R. Look at the chart of the 4 psychopathy facets I put up several weeks ago.
+Now let’s examine the psychopathy prototype as described by the PCL-R.

 The first facet of psychopathy is the interpersonal facet.
 It consists of Glibness/superficial charm, Grandiose sense of self worth, Pathological Lying, Conning/manipulative.
 I find evidence for all of these in the news stories though some said Esther had low self-esteem.
 In my opinion the fact that she thought she could make it at Harvard indicates high not low self-esteem.
 This facet best captures the nature of Esther Reed as she is portrayed in the news stories.